Adding IDNs to your .com, .net, .name and .cc domain name options lets you expand services and potentially increase revenues.

 Internationalized Domain Names (IDNs) are second- and third-level domain names or Web addresses, represented by local language characters.
 The native language domain name is followed by the Latin script top-level domain (TLD) such as .com or .net.
 An example of an IDN is: 스타벅스코리아.com (in punycode: xn--oy2b35ckwhba574atvuzkc.com).

-IDNs enable more Web users to navigate the Internet in their preferred script and more companies to maintain one brand identity in many scripts.
+IDNs enable more Web users to navigate the internet in their preferred script and more companies to maintain one brand identity in many scripts.
 Most domain names are registered in ASCII characters (A to Z, 0 to 9, and the hyphen "-").
 However, languages that require diacritics such as Spanish and French, and those that use non-Latin scripts such as Kanji and Arabic, cannot be rendered in ASCII.
-As a result, millions of Internet users struggle to find their way online using non-native scripts and languages.
-IDNs improve the accessibility and functionality of the Internet by enabling domain names in non-ASCII characters.
+As a result, millions of internet users struggle to find their way online using non-native scripts and languages.
+IDNs improve the accessibility and functionality of the internet by enabling domain names in non-ASCII characters.

 In keeping with current domain name standards, multiple IDNs may share IP addresses.

 Yes.
 However, just as current standards do not allow names to begin or end with a hyphen, the ASCII transformation cannot begin or end with a hyphen.
-A hyphen cannot exist in third or fourth position in an IDN.

 The encoded form of the IDN (including the characters for .com, .net or .name) may contain up to 67 characters.
 The characters may be letters, numbers or hyphens.
 A domain name may not begin or end with a hyphen.
 The IDN transformation software will reject a domain name if the encoded conversion exceeds the character limit.